 Here’s an interesting link pitting my favorite Dr. Sears against Dr. Ferber on their sleep theories!: http://sleep-disorders.suite101.com/article.cfm/dr_ferber_versus_dr_sears

-Touchpoints by Dr. Brazelton.
-10 years ago, this was the well-known baby book.
-I do really like Dr. Brazelton and I wished my pediatrician made house calls like he seems to, but I have to say that I found it difficult to translate his book into advice to follow.
+10 years ago, this was a well-known baby book.
+I do really like Dr. Brazelton and I wished my pediatrician made house calls as he seems to, but I have to say that I found it difficult to translate his book into advice to follow.
 If I recall correctly, his book is mostly made up of case studies, and while interesting, did not relate to me or my situation.
 And when sleep is scarce, I probably should have been doing other things like sleeping rather than reading this book.
 But it was a book that I kept in my library for all three kids.

-Dr. Spock.
 He’s Dr. Old-School.
-I bought a copy and tried to plough through it, but I just couldn’t.
+I bought a copy and tried to plow through it, but I just couldn’t.
 Too long and boring.